Shaw suspends share buybacks amid economic uncertainty caused by COVID-19 impact

 "While we generally feel very comfortable that we can manage through this crisis, it is difficult, if not impossible to accurately or precisely predict the impacts on Shaw," chief financial officer Trevor English told analysts.

-Like other companies across Canada, Shaw and Freedom have closed their retail stores in response to official demands to avoid or limit activities that could move the virus through the community by person-to-person contacts.
+Like other companies across Canada, Shaw and Freedom have closed most of their retail stores in response to official demands to avoid or limit activities that could move the virus through the community.
+However, staff at 20 corporate retail locations are available to provide urgent customer service.

 English said that Freedom customers "are simply not making decisions to switch or alter their services during this time" and Shaw expects its wireline businesses will also experience "considerably muted" activity for "a period of time."

-Note: Note to readers: This is a corrected story.
-An earlier version said Shaw had closed all retail stores; in fact 20 corporate stores are open for urgent customer service.